Ahmed-Azri/nesox/README.md

 ### VLAN Configuration

+A VLAN is comprised of multiple ports operating as members of the same subnet (broadcast domain).
+Ports on multiple devices can belong to the same VLAN, and traffic moving between ports in the same VLAN is bridged (or "switched").
+(Traffic moving between different VLANs must be routed.)
+A static VLAN is an 802.1Q-compliant VLAN configured with one or more ports that remain members regardless of traffic usage.
+(A dynamic VLAN is an 802.1Q-compliant VLAN membership that the switch temporarily creates on a port to provide a link to another port in the same VLAN on another device.)

 A group of networked ports assigned to a VLAN form a broadcast domain that is separate from other VLANs that may be configured on the switch.
 On a given switch, packets are bridged between source and destination ports that belong to the same VLAN.
 Thus, all ports passing traffic for a particular subnet address should be configured to the same VLAN.
 Cross-domain broadcast traffic in the switch is eliminated and bandwidth is saved by not allowing packets to flood out all ports.

-> The above paragraph is from HP document titled "HP Switch Software: Advanced Traffic Management Guide (2920 Switches)".
+> The above paragraphs are stealed from HP document titled "HP Switch Software: Advanced Traffic Management Guide (2920 Switches)".
-> The sentence is so precise and even beautiful!
+> The sentences are so precise and even beautiful!